saurabhjadhav1911/flamenco/web/project-website/content/usage/variables/multi-platform.md

 Two-way variables go both ways, as follows:

-- When submitting a job, values are replaced with variables.
+- When submitting a **job**, values **in the javascript jobs' command** are replaced with the corresponding variables as it's executed on the client.
 - When sending a task to a worker, variables are replaced with values again.

+*(Do keep in mind that if you perform changes to a job, you'll need to re-submit* *it.)*

 This may seem like a lot of unnecessary work.
 After all, why go through the trouble of replacing in one direction, when later the opposite is done?
 The